brown-band/website/pages/scripts/2012-2013/fall/princeton.md

 Ladies and Gentlemen, friends and alumni, presenting an organization that just finished watching a marathon of those them there Pirates of the Caribbean movies, it's the Brown University "That Was Kinda Weird, Now We're Back In The Club" BAAAANNNNDDDD!

 We heard a rumor that at a Six Flags New Jersey, a reckless ruffian fed a Doritos Locos Taco to an innocent giraffe in the safari portion of the park.
 We then decided to look for a reputable source on the web to find out if this was real, and, more importantly, if this giraffe was okay.
 This was the best response that the interwebz showed us: "New Jersey became the first state to legislatively abolish the death penalty...French fries, Mexican dishes such as burritos and tacos, and pasta dishes freely."
-Way to be New Jersey, way<span class="-69-tab"></span>to<span class="-69-tab"></span>be!
+Way to be New Jersey, way:script-tab to:script-tab be!

 :sd[Band forms a giraffe and plays "Jungle Boogie."]